CESP-ExpHer/Harmonize/README.md

 target non-effect allele = G
 target EAF = 0.61
 ```
-Here the target allele is presendting the effect for the alternate allele on the reverse strand.
-We need to **flip** the target effect to **-0.056** to correspond to the same alleles as the reference on the forward strand, and also we need to inverser the EAF as **1-0.61 = 0.39**
+Here the target allele is presenting the effect of the alternate allele on the reverse strand.
+We need to **flip** the target effect to **-0.056** to correspond to the same alleles as the reference on the forward strand, and also we need to inverse the EAF as **1-0.61 = 0.39**

 #### Palindromic SNP, inferrable
 It depends on the **palindromicThreshold** value.
-If user initailly enter **None**, there would be no palindromic SNPs appeared after standardized GWAS summary statistics.
-On the other hands, if **palindromicThreshold = 0.1** for instance, then we might have a below case.
+If the user initially entered **None**, there would be no palindromic SNPs appearing after standardized GWAS summary statistics.
+On the other hand, if **palindromicThreshold = 0.1** for instance, then we might have a below case.

 ```c
 reference beta = 0.20